pglevy/sms-com/5ws.md

 ### When

  - Each project will run for 3 months.
-When you're re
+ - A project can start anytime, there are no seasonal start/end dates.
+ - We'll meet at least once a week on Zoom for 45 minutes.
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTgzOTk5MzcsLTg4MzMzNDAxNiwtMj
-A4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbOTkzMzE5MzgyLC04ODMzMzQwMTYsLTIwOD
+g3NDY2MTJdfQ==
 -->